richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ![Figure 13.
 Feedback given by the 'goodpractice' package](TravisGoodpractice.png)

 'goodpractice' extends 'lintr' by adding good practices.
-For example, it may suggest not to use a partical function, but use a better alternative instead.
+For example, it may suggest not to use a particular function but to use a better alternative instead.

-There is a third triangle that can be extended, about the call to the 'covr' package, in the Travis build log.
+There is a third triangle that can be extended, providing information about the call to the 'covr' package, in the Travis build log.
-Feel free to take a look there, but it won't be too helpful.
+Viewing this information here is not helpful, as it is displayed in a very crude form.
 Instead, go back to the Codecov website, https://codecov.io, to get your code coverage displayed in a prettier way: